dudintv/vizartist-scripts/dudin-file/dudin-file-text-reader/README.md

 * button: read file now

 Basic functional:
-* read text file and put the content to a global variable
+* reads text file and put the content to a global variable
-* read only once in customize interval in seconds
+* reads by interval in seconds
-* ignore (auto-removed) empty lines
+* ignore empty lines